homebridge/apt-pkg/BUILD.md

 This job is triggered when package.json is updated on the latest branch, and the author of the change is dependabot.

-1. Create a new release, release tag will be incremented based the latest release
+1. Determine release version based on either manual workflow input or the latest release.
 2. Build apt packages for x86_64, Arm ( RPI 32 bit), and aarch64 ( RPI 64 bit ).
-3. Apt packages are stored as an assest in the release created earlier
+3. Apt packages are stored as an artifact against the workflow.
-4. After the build is successful, the release status is changed from `draft` to `pre-release`
+4. Create a Pre-Release, and attach the artifacts.

 ### Stage 2 - Pre-Release Validation Workflow
 >Average Execution time: Approx 5 minutes

-This job is triggered by the changing of the Release status from `draft` to `pre-release`, which is triggered by the previous job completing.
+This job is triggered by the the publishing of a prerelease or the completion of the stage 1 workflow..

 1. This job checks that 3 apt packages are attached to the release ( x86_64, Arm ( RPI 32 bit), and aarch64 ( RPI 64 bit )).
 2. That the homebridge_*_amd64.deb apt package can be installed, and that homebridge starts.